Is cricket sustainable amid climate change? - ExBulletin

 The joke is that if you want it to rain during this wetter-than-usual Caribbean summer, you just have to start a cricket match.

-Beneath the humor is a seemingly tacit agreement with the statement in a 2018 climate report that of all the major outdoor sports that rely on pitches or fields, cricket will be the hardest hit by climate change.
+Beneath the humor is seemingly tacit agreement to the allegation in a 2018 climate report that of all major outdoor sports that rely on pitches or fields, “cricket will be hit hardest by climate change.”

-By some measures, cricket is the world’s second most popular sport, after football, with two billion to three billion fans.
+By some standards, cricket is the second most popular sport in the world after football, with two to three billion fans.
 And it is most embraced in countries like India, Pakistan, Sri Lanka, Bangladesh and South Africa and in the West Indies which are also among the places most vulnerable to the intense heat, rain, floods, drought, hurricanes , wildfires and sea level rise associated with anthropogenic greenhouse gas emissions.

 Cricket in developed countries such as England and Australia has also been affected as heat waves become hotter, more frequent and longer lasting.
 Warm air can hold more moisture, resulting in heavier rainfall.
 Twenty of the 21 warmest years on record have occurred since 2000.

 This year, the sport has seen the hottest spring on the Indian subcontinent in over a century on record and the hottest day on record in Britain.
-In June, when a combined team from mostly English-speaking countries arrived in the Caribbean to play three games in Multan, Pakistan, the temperature reached 111 degrees Fahrenheit, above average even for one of the hottest places on Earth.
+In June, when the West Indies — a combined team from mostly English-speaking countries in the Caribbean — arrived to play three games in Multan, Pakistan, the temperature reached 111 degrees Fahrenheit, above average even for one of the hottest places on Earth.

 Heat is not the only concern for cricketers.
 Like the roughly similar pitching and batting sport of baseball, cricket is not easy to play in the rain.
 In July, the West Indies stopped one game in Dominica and shortened the other games in Guyana and Trinidad due to rain and swampy fields.